(1831 - 1864)

 Unit: 2nd Louisiana Infantry

 He was one of at least 9 children of Lightfoot Williams, formerly of Alabama, who died about 1848 in DeSoto Parish, Louisiana, and was a substantial slaveholder.
-Jesse was appointed Lieutenant Colonel of the 2nd Louisiana Infantry on 1 May 1861 at the unit's organization at New Orleans.
-He took command of the regiment after the battle of Malvern Hill (1 July) on the mortally wounding of Col Isaiah Norwood.
-He was promoted full Colonel 26 July 1862.
+He enlisted and was commissioned Captain, Company D, 2nd Louisiana Infantry on 11 May 1861 in New Orleans and was appointed Lieutenant Colonel of the regiment on the reorganization of March 1862.
+He took command of the regiment after the battle of Malvern Hill on 1 July after Colonel Isaiah Norwood was mortally wounded.
+He was promoted to Colonel on 26 July 1862.

 On the Campaign

-Colonel Williams was seriously wounded in the chest on the morning of 17 September, in combat near where General Starke was killed.
+Colonel Williams was seriously wounded by a gunshot to the chest on the morning of 17 September, in combat near where General Starke was killed, and was captured there.

 The rest of the War

 He was treated at a field hospital near Sharpsburg then briefly at US Army General Hospital #5 in Frederick, MD 12 - 13 October 1862.
 He was then transferred to Baltimore, probably for exchange.
 He returned to his regiment in March 1863.
 After Chancellorsville, in May 1863, he was appointed to command of the Brigade, and led it at Gettysburg in July.
 He was killed at Spotsylvania Court House, VA in May 1864.